unicef/publicgoods-toolkit/adoptability.md

 # Adoptability Assessment

-To evaluate an open source product for adoption, you need to look at it from several different perspectives:
+To evaluate an open-source product for adoption, you need to look at it from several different perspectives:

 1. **Functionality.** Whether it has the functionality you need,